-E4412 A Phase I Study with an Expansion Cohort of the Combination of Ipilimumab and Brentuximab Vedotin in Patients with Relapsed/Refractory Hodgkin Lymphoma
+E4412 A Phase I Study with an Expansion Cohort/Randomized Phase II Study of the Combinations of Ipilimumab, Nivolumab and Brentuximab Vedotin in Patients with Relapsed/Refractory Hodgkin Lymphoma

 To determine the maximum tolerated dose (MTD) and dose limiting toxicities (DLT) of the combination of brentuximab vedotin and ipilimumab.

 Generally health adults with relapsed or refractory classical Hodgkin Lymphoma may be eligible, with the following additional requirements: You may not have received brentuximab in the past 6 months or relapsed while on it; You may not have received other immunotherapies in the past 6 months; Women of childbearing potential may not be pregnant or breastfeeding; You must have adequate pulmonary function; You must have adequate hematology, liver, and renal function based on laboratory blood tests; You may not have or had another cancer in the last 5 years; You may not have brain or neurological involvement; You may not have autoimmune disorders or immunosuppression conditions requiring ongoing corticosteriod use; You may not have significant neuropathies; and You may not have heart failure or uncontrolled heart conditions.